-So, its safe to say, with how much has been invested in SIM cards, that they aren't going anywhere anytime soon.
+So, its safe to say, with how much has been invested in SIMs, that they aren't going anywhere anytime soon.
 The first SIM card was used in 1991 to associate a unique ID to a caller on the network and the ability to identify said caller by their ID.
 At the time, cellphones were the size of bricks and only able to make and receive phone calls.

 30 Years of SIMs

-Fast forward thirty years and cell phones have become everybody's primary computers for calls, messages, emails, photos, meetings and so on.
+Fast forward thirty years and mobile phones have become everybody's primary computers for calls, messages, emails, photos, meetings and so on.
 What hasn't changed much however, is the SIM card; it has only shrunk in its physical dimensions.
 You know how the saying goes, "if it ain't broke, don't fix it."

-SIM cards perform an incredibly straight forward and simple task which is why they haven't seen much reform or innovation in the past three decades.
+SIMs perform an incredibly straight forward and simple task which is why they haven't seen much reform or innovation in the past three decades.
 They are assigned a unique number and connect to the network securely with an encryption key.

 You may be wondering then, "what is the difference between 2g and 3g?"
 Well, yes, the technology does change with every new generation to support better encryption and handle higher bandwidths of data, but the fundamental function has remained the same ever since the inception of the SIM card.

-People have become accustom to using SIM cards and most adults have been using them for decades.
+People have become accustom to using SIMs and most adults have been using them for decades.
 Its not something you think about at all after putting it in your phone and activating it unless you lose the phone or are travelling.
 Then you have to register and purchase a new or replacement SIM card from your telecom operator.

-The Advent of SIM Dispensing Kiosks
+Advent of The SIM Card Dispensing Kiosk